 - Broken Link Checker — Having dead links on your site is bad for your bounce rate and user experience.
 This plugin helps you find them.
 Be careful though, some people complain about performance problems so maybe only activate the plugin once in a while and not continuously.

 - Caching — Caching is important for site speed and thus user experience and search rankings.
 The most popular free solutions in this area are W3 Total Cache and WP Super Cache.
 Both have their pros and cons so you need to decide which one is right for you.
-A popular premium solution is WP Rocket.
+A popular premium solution is WP Rocket (our review).

 Site growth is all about users and keeping them engaged to keep them around.
 Here are the tools to do so: